Kidswatter/Kidsybot/Installation-guide-for-OSX.md

 This next step is somewhat optional, as MusicBot will attempt to do this for you if you haven't.
 On OSX, you should run these commands **without root**, since Homebrew does not clobber your system Python.

+Open Terminal (the mac equivalent to Windows cmd) This will be used for the bot the whole time.
+When Terminal starts up, enter the following:

+    cd desktop
+    cd MusicBot-review
     pip3.5 install --upgrade -r requirements.txt

 This installs the various python dependencies used by the bot.